 Yet the question of when to reveal information in negotiation is seldom clear-cut.
 Whether relying on traditional assumptions about competing for scarce resources or on newer ideas about realizing a joint gain, wise negotiators pause to consider the possible benefits and costs of revealing or concealing information.
 They also recognize that different types of information—ranging from facts to opinions to preferences—exist in any negotiation and that the importance of this data may fluctuate as the process unfolds.

-Before talks begin—and, if possible, even before your initial contact with your counterpart—list the information you need to resolve your dispute or to build a strong deal.
+Before talks begin at the negotiation table—and, if possible, even before your initial contact with your counterpart—list the information you need to resolve your dispute or to build a strong deal.
 Also, anticipate the information the other side will want from you, and consider how you’ll respond to these queries.
 Information typically falls into these categories:

 • Facts: Information about relevant past events, goods, and services; ongoing obligations and liabilities; parties needed to conclude talks; and so forth.